 Making a nomination

-Local authorities must designate a building / land as an Asset of Community Value if it considers:
+A local authority can designate a building / land as an Asset of Community Value if it considers:

-(a) An actual or current use of the building or other land that is not an ancillary use furthers the social wellbeing or social interests of the local community; and
+- An actual or current use of the building or other land that is not an ancillary use furthers the social wellbeing or social interests of the local community; and

 Land or buildings can also be of community value if in the opinion of the authority:

-(a) There is a time in the recent past when an actual use of the building or other land that was not an ancillary use furthered the social wellbeing or interests of the local community, and
+- There is a time in the recent past when an actual use of the building or other land that was not an ancillary use furthered the social wellbeing or interests of the local community, and

 Social interests can include cultural, recreational and sporting interests.
 Private or publicly-owned property may be nominated.